Information about Deep Plane Facelift Procedures in NYC with Top Facial Plastic Surgeon, Dr. Andrew Jacono

 Dr. Jacono has demonstrated his advanced deep plane facelift to plastic surgeons from all over the world in his state-of-the-art surgery center.
 In this picture, surgeons from Brazil, Portugal, Columbia, and Turkey are observing him perform a deep plane facelift.

-Dr. Jacono has given lectures at Harvard Medical School, Yale University, Stanford University, and the University of Pennsylvania.
-He has also delivered over 100 lectures on his deep plane facelifting at the most important national and international plastic surgery symposia of the American Academy of Facial Plastic and Reconstructive Surgeons, the European Academy of Facial Plastic Surgeons, and the International Society of Aesthetic Plastic Surgeons.
+• Educator and Speaker: Dr. Jacono has lectured at prestigious institutions like Harvard Medical School, Yale University, Stanford University, and the University of Pennsylvania.
+Furthermore, he’s delivered over 100 lectures at national and international plastic surgery symposia.

 Considered an international expert in deep plane facelifting, he was recently selected as one of the 20 best facelifting surgeons worldwide to contribute to a textbook comparing their expert methods in facelift surgery called Face the Facts.